Election Related Class Activities

 6) Who votes for social work?
 Trace legislative votes of lawmakers on issues important to social workers.

-7) Fact Check Candidate Claims.
+7) Create an assignment where students watch the candidate's debates and Fact Check Candidate Claims.

-(c) 2006-2025 by John G. McNutt.
+(c) 2006-2026 by John G. McNutt.
 All Rights Reserved.
 Limited Permission is Granted for Reproduction for Non-Commercial Educational Purposes provided that the material remain in its original form and proper credit is extended.
-Disclaimer: The content of all linked sites are beyond my control and I assume no responsibility for their content. mcnuttjg (a) udel dot edu Revised 05/30/25
+Disclaimer: The content of all linked sites are beyond my control and I assume no responsibility for their content. mcnuttjg (a) udel dot edu Revised 06/22/26